List of all Davis Cup winners and runners-up in history

 India has finished as the second-best team in the tournament on multiple occasions.

 Davis Cup is one of the most iconic men’s tennis tournaments.
-It was started in 1900 making it a 122-year-old tournament.
+It was started in 1900 making it one of the oldest tennis tournaments.
 The first tournament was held in the USA.
-The USA and Great Britain played and the former came up as the winners of the Davis Cup.
+The USA and Great Britain played, with the former coming out as the winners of the Davis Cup.
 The tournament is organized every year by the International Tennis Federation.
-A total of 18 teams participate in the tournament every year.
-As of 2016, a total of 135 nations have participated in the Davis Cup.

 Origin of Davis Cup